gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

     ## Anova Table (Type II tests)
     ##
     ## Response: prodebt
     ##            Sum Sq  Df F value    Pr(>F)
-    ## incomegp    9.018   4  4.5766 0.001335
+    ## incomegp   10.742   4  5.5428 0.0002399
-    ## cigbuy      0.703   1  1.4270 0.233210
+    ## cigbuy      0.010   1  0.0201 0.8872394
-    ## Residuals 146.806 298
+    ## Residuals 185.079 382
     ```

-    * The test statistics are $F(4,298)=4.577$ and $F(1,298)=1.427$.
+    * The test statistics are $F(4,382)=5.54$ and $F(1,382)=0.0201$ with p-values of 0.00024 and 0.887.

-4. **Find the p-value:**

-    * The ANOVA $F$-test p-values are 0.001335 for the income group
-    variable (conditional on cigarette buy) and 0.2232 for
-    the cigarette buy variable (conditional on income group).

-5. **Make decisions:**

-    * Reject $H_0$ of no income group differences (p-value=0.0013) and fail to
-    reject $H_0$ of no cigarette buying differences (p-value=0.2232),
-    each after controlling for the other variable.

-6. **Write a conclusion:**
+4. **Conclusions (including for the initial work with the interaction test):**

-    * There was initially little to no evidence to support retaining the interaction
+    * There was initially little to no evidence against the null hypothesis of no interaction
-    of income group and cigarette buying on pro-debt feelings
+    between income group and cigarette buying on pro-debt feelings
-    ($F(4,294)=1.00, \text{p-value} =0.408$) so the interaction was dropped
+    ($F(4,378)=0.686$, p-value=$0.6022$) so the interaction was dropped
     from the model.
-There is strong evidence of some difference in the mean
+There is strong evidence against the null hypothesis of no difference in the mean
     pro-debt feelings in the population across the income groups, after
-    adjusting for cigarette buying.
-There is little to no evidence of a
-    difference in the mean pro-debt feelings in the population based on
+    adjusting for cigarette buying ($F(4,382)=5.54$, p-value=$0.00024$), so we would conclude that there is some difference in them.
+There is little evidence against the null hypothesis of no difference in the mean pro-debt feelings in the population based on
-    cigarette buying/not, after adjusting for income group.
+    cigarette buying/not, after adjusting for income group ($F(1,382)=0.0201$, p-value=$0.887$).

 \indent So we learned that the additive model
 was more appropriate for these responses and that the results resemble Scenario
 2 or 3 with only one main effect being important.
 In the additive model, the
 coefficients can be interpreted as shifts from the baseline after controlling
 for the other variable in the model.

+5. **Size:**

-Figure \@ref(fig:Figure4-16) shows the
+Figure \@ref(fig:Figure4-19) shows the
 increasing average
-comfort with being in debt as the income groups go up.
+comfort with being in debt as the income groups go up except between groups 1 and 2 where 1 is a little higher than two.
 Being a cigarette buyer
-was related to a lower comfort level with debt.
-But compare the y-axis scales
-in the two plots -- the differences in the means across income groups are almost
-0.5 points on a 5 point scale whereas the difference across ``cigbuy``'s
-two levels is less than 0.15 units.
-The error bars for the 95% confidence
-intervals are of similar width but the differences in means show up clearly in
-the income group term-plot.
-This is all indirectly related to the size of the
-p-values for each term in the additive model but hopefully helps to build some
-intuition on the reason for differences.
+was related to a lower comfort level with debt but is really no different from those that did not report buying cigarettes.
+It would be possible to consider follow-up tests akin to the Tukey's HSD comparisons for the levels of ``incomegp`` here but that is a bit beyond the scope of this course -- focus on the estimated mean for the 5^th^ income group being over 3.5 and none of the others over 3.2.
+That seems like an interesting although modest difference in mean responses across income groups after controlling for cigarette purchasing or not.

-(ref:fig4-16) Term-plots for the ``prodebt`` response additive model with left
+(ref:fig4-19) Term-plots for the ``prodebt`` response additive model with left
 panel for income group and the right panel for buying cigarettes or not
-(1 for yes).
+(0 for no, 1 for yes).

 ```r